This document is for a development version of Ceph.

 cephadm adopt --style legacy --name mon.<hostname>

 Each legacy monitor should stop, quickly restart as a cephadm container, and rejoin the quorum.

 ceph mgr module enable cephadm ceph orch set backend cephadm

 Generate an SSH key:

 ceph cephadm generate-key ceph cephadm get-pub-key > ~/ceph.pub

 Install the cluster SSH key on each host in the cluster:

-It is also possible to import an existing ssh key.
-See ssh errors in the troubleshooting document for instructions describing how to import existing ssh keys.
+It is also possible to import an existing SSH key.
+See SSH errors in the troubleshooting document for instructions that describe how to import existing SSH keys.

 Tell cephadm which hosts to manage: